- 2 Bedrooms

 About this PropertyBarrington Court 310

-This hideaway for six (and your dogs, for a modest nightly fee) is only a fast walk away from golden sands and the warm waters of the Gulf of Mexico.
-Beachcombing, swimming, or even appealing with a good rent are all great ways to pass the time.
+This hideaway for six (and your dogs,) is only a fast walk away from golden sands and the warm waters of the Gulf of Mexico.
+Beachcombing, swimming, or even inviting with a good rent are all great ways to pass the time.
 If you'd like to do some exploration, Hilton Head has plenty for you to see.
 Look for some bargains at Shelter Cove Towne Centre to the north, or grab a bite at Coligny Plaza Shopping Center to the west.
 Be sure to pack your golf clubs for a tee time at Shipyard Golf Club!

 Start planning your next Hilton Head Island holiday now and save your dates today!